acollign/netrunner-wiki/Progress-Report,-2015-08-(August).md

 ### Joel's "Don't You Forget About Me" Corner

 You forgot about these cards, but they haven't forgotten about you.
-JoelCFC25, nealterrell, and queueseven bring you this month's collection of "down but not out" card implementations: Bad Times, Exploratory Romp, Project Ares, Sunset, Tenma Line, Howler, and Data Hound.
+JoelCFC25, nealterrell, and queueseven bring you this month's collection of "down but not out" card implementations: Bad Times, ChiLo City Grid, Exploratory Romp, Project Ares, Sunset, Tenma Line, Howler, and Data Hound.

 ### Bug of the Month